Issifu Ali: Death

 Ali was a member of the council of elders of the National Democratic Congress before his death.
 He died on 9 April 2019 at the Greater Accra Regional Hospital after a short illness.
-He was buried at Kasoa Ahmadiya Muslim cemetery.
+He was buried at the Kasoa Ahmadiyya Muslim cemetery.
+He was survived by three children, thirteen grandchildren and twenty-seven great grandchildren.

 Former President of Ghana, Jerry John Rawlings the founder of the National Democratic Congress, paid tribute to Ali who is a former Chairman of the Party.
-Jerry John Rawlings said "People like him (Issifu Ali) will have a red-carpet treatment to heaven.
+Jerry John Rawlings said "People like him (Issifu Ali) will have a red-carpet treatment in heaven.
 Ali was a man of integrity.
 Let’s not allow people of integrity and moral authority to fade out."